Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Is mortgage a viable option for foreigners in Ivory Coast right now?

-Obtaining a mortgage as a foreigner in Ivory Coast is possible but challenging, with most foreign buyers ending up doing cash purchases or negotiating developer payment plans because local banks have strict requirements and limited appetite for non-resident lending.
+Getting a mortgage as a foreigner in Ivory Coast is possible but far from easy, and most foreign buyers end up purchasing with cash or through developer payment plans rather than relying on a traditional bank loan.

 What should I predict for resale and growth in Ivory Coast in 2026?